Safety

 • Each pedal must be pushed down and come back up without assistance.

-• Floor mat must be removed if loose
+• Floor mats must be removed if loose.

 Engine Bay